My three step plan for a lasting and effective meditation routine

 It maybe fear, stress, anxiety or unworthiness.
 I find many people are scared to face themselves without the comfort or stimulation of food or TV or whatever activity helps stimulate and distract them.

 Whatever they maybe, don’t judge and thank your mind for the insight.

-We can rarely tackle all of these ourselves but we can certainly try our best to acknowledge them.
+If your overwhelmed by the list in front of you.
+Don’t worry.
+We can rarely tackle all of them ourselves but we can certainly try our best to acknowledge them.
 I often recommend seeing a psychotherapist/NLP/Hypnotherapist to help work through them.

 Ok, let’s dive in.

 Your goals for week 1 are:

 - To find a meditation recording that suits you.
 15 minutes or more is fine (don’t worry!
 You don’t have to meditate for the whole duration).